chenming-wu/pymdp/README.rst

     vcpkg install cgal

-Note: if you are running on a Windows system, vcpkg will install 32-bit package by default.
-In this case, you might need to use the following command
+Note: If you are using a Windows system, please be aware that vcpkg will install the 32-bit package as the default option.
+If you encounter this situation, you may need to utilize the following command.

 .. code-block:: bash